jyounes23/Data-Product-KitJyou/README.md

 ## Installation of OpenSearch

-1. Create a .env file containing the following:
+1. Create a .env file in the opensearch directory containing the following:
 ```bash
 OPENSEARCH_INITIAL_PASSWORD=<password>
 OPENSEARCH_HOST=localhost